U53RW4R3/SCPA/SCPA Phases/README.md

   \____|_| |_|\___/|___/\__|____/ \___|\___|
 ```

-The **SCPA (Sophicated Cyber Penetration Attacks)** is for hackers wanting a straight guidance with many sections involves related to offensive operations.
+The **SCPA (Sophicated Cyber Penetration Attacks)** is for hackers wanting a straight guidance with many sections involves in offensive operations.
 It outlines in a systematic approach, because there are so many resources that are being broadcast on the internet.
 I've compiled it together which contains sources have been re-applied providing use cases and scenarios in many ways.

 I'm Userware and I've started this project due to my experience that contains tactics, techniques and procedures (TTP) and I've collected a lot of information just to summarize it all in one.
 I find it a waste that nobody would go thorough this effort especially for beginners who are still starting out.
 This knowledge will serve you well in your journey.